auratiger/dotfiles/README.md

 Set an alias linking the ~/.dotfiles repo to the home directory.
 In this case it is already set in zsh-aliases.zsh

-`alias gd="/usr/bin/git --git-dir=$HOME/.dotfiles --work-tree=$HOME"`
+`alias dot="/usr/bin/git --git-dir=$HOME/.dotfiles --work-tree=$HOME"`

-use the set `gd` alias from the zsh config to disable untracked files for the bare repo
+use the set `dot` alias from the zsh config to disable untracked files for the bare repo

-`gd status.showUntrackedFiles no`
+`dot status.showUntrackedFiles no`

-At this point if you do `gd status` it will show all divergences of your home and the repo dotfiles.
+At this point if you do `dot status` it will show all divergences of your home and the repo dotfiles.
 Here it's safe to either manually backup all your dotfiles, or just do

+If `dot status.showUntrackedFiles no` gave an error, use `dot su` to show changes without untracked files

-`gd stash`
+`dot stash`

-which will stash the changes and in practically overrider with the dotfiles
+Which will stash the changes and in practicality will override the current files with the dotfiles

+When adding new changes use the `dot alu` to add all changed files ignoring untracked files